-With no need for clay excavation, there is no void to fill so no need for a C&D material recycling facility.
-Equally there is well referenced evidence of no significant need for new CD&E recycling sites in the county.
-Furthermore, and something the applicant seems oblivious to - as we are driven towards a zero-carbon emission 2050, modern materials, plant and technology is developing rapidly to allow sites to recycle materials at point of source which completely avoids the need for the facility as described.
-It is highly probable that well before its planned completion, this site would become outdated and need to be reused for some other activity.
-I cannot emphasise how quickly this transition is happening.
+As we are driven towards future sustainability and a net zero-carbon society, modern materials, plant and technology is developing rapidly to allow sites to recycle materials at point of source which negates the need for the facility as described.
+It is probable that before its planned completion, this site would become outdated and need to be reused for some other activity.
+With great examples being set by DEFRA and The Environment Agency in particular, I cannot emphasise how quickly this transition is happening.

 I believe the applicant has heavily underestimated the volume that can be recycled when most current sites aim at around 90% of C&D Waste being recovered.
 If 90% is achievable (and this rate is progressively rising due to new equipment and materials), there would be significantly higher lorry movements than the 42 a day as the application due to the need for more waste to be recycled to fill the void.
+The applicant seems to suggest skip lorries could take recycled materials off site which is possible but wholly impracticable and I am unaware of this ever being done elsewhere.